andrudog7/brunch-madness-front-end/README.md

 ACCESS:

-The backend for this game is hosted on Heroku and the front end is available at brunchmadness.github.io/HTML.
+The backend for this game is hosted on Heroku (github link: https://github.com/andrudog7/brunch-madness-back-end) and the front end is available to play by visiting https://andrudog7.github.io/brunch_madness/.
 It is recommended you use Google Chrome as the browser to access the website in order to play.

 SUPPORT:
 Contact Andrew at waverider826@yahoo.com for support.